Course Content and Outcome Guide for PE 281

 - Special Fee:

-Course DescriptionProvides students will the skills, knowledge, and abilities to design individual strength training programs for a variety of participants.
-Emphasis is placed on lifting techniques, systems of strength training, resistance training programming, and basic teaching methodology.
-Prerequisite: PE 181A, 181B, or 181C; and FT 131 or instructor approval.
+Course DescriptionProvides students with the skills, knowledge, and abilities to describe and safely demonstrate a progression of resistance training exercises for all major muscle groups designed to improve muscular fitness.
+Emphasizes identifying and utilizing training principles for enhanced muscular fitness and proper technique on a wide variety of resistance training exercises.
+Prerequisites: PE 181A, 181B, or 181C; and FT 131 or instructor approval.
 Audit available.

 Intended Outcomes for the course

-A. Teach safe, effective lifting techniques for every major muscle group.
+A. Demonstrate safe, effective lifting techniques for every major muscle group when training clients.

 C. Utilize proper terminology to describe direction, location, function and action of the human body.

 D. Lead safe, effective, and comprehensive resistance training sessions.